 Opening – Like all film festivals, there’s got to be an opening.
 I’ll say it right now, I’ve never attended an opening like this.
 Okay, sure, there was a cash bar and some free food which I will not go into detail about because I’m not a foodie (but Hollywood North Mealtime does sound like a good idea).
-But some time before the shows started, everyone was treated to an opening speech/show coordinated by Sean Covernton (playing one of his short film characters) and Gidget Gravedigger.
+But some time before the shows started, everyone was treated to an opening speech/show coordinated by Sean Covernton (playing one of his short film characters, Aleister Crane) and Shawna Mauchline (Gidget Gravedigger).
 Nothing says badass then those two being dressed up as Vampires and then putting on some horror plot-based magic tricks before a show.
 And if that wasn’t enough, they opened up the first screening as well by performing another trick involving a seance where Sean’s great great aunt Millicent possesses Sean and shows her mind-reading capabilities.
 Those two put on the most entertaining opening and the greatest magic show I have seen in years.

 Now to move on to Polterheist.
 Tarik and his incompetent partner Boxy have one troublesome task to handle which is paying Tarik’s uncle a large fee, and finding the lost corpse of their old friend Frank.
 After hearing how a Psychic named Alice has helped the police with finding some dead bodies, the two men get her to assist in communicating with their deceased pal.
 After Frank manages to possess Alice’s body, the three go on a wild goose chase to find the missing money and it almost always goes out of hand.
 Director explained that this interesting combination of two plots (and maybe even two genres) was mostly based on incidents that happened in Bradford, a place where he grew up.
 The film is an interesting combination which comes off as both funny and even creepy, and it really excites the audience and gets them entertained at the same time.